tdilauro/Simplified-wiki/BibliographicMetadata.md

 Significant amounts of bibliographic data available in RDF format, available once you know the OCLC ID.
 Data is made available under an [attribution-style license](http://opendatacommons.org/licenses/by/1.0/)

 * [Example RDF](http://experiment.worldcat.org/oclc/795121502.rdf)
+* Author information is linked to VIAF [(e.g.)](http://viaf.org/viaf/71391324/), which makes it possible to localize author names.

 ## 3M XML